 Lava Lounge Bar & Grill – great atmosphere, good drinks, delicious local and international food.
 Try their ceviche and mango cheesecake.

 Life House Organic Restaurant – Plant base farm to fork dishes that cater to those looking for a healthier lunch/dinner option.
 Try their cucumber juice and mango pico de gallo.

 Pollo Fortuneno – budget-friendly grill with the best-grilled chicken and rib dishes.

 Kappa Sushi Fortuna – if you are tired of rice and beans, this is a great alternative.
 Delicious sushi at a very affordable price.

-If you want to get the most of your visit to Arenal area, plan to spend at least 5 days in the area.
-There are no shortage of activities, and plenty of ways to relax and enjoy the beautiful natural setting of the Arenal Volcano area.
+If you want to get the most of your visit to the Arenal area, Costa Rica, plan to spend at least 5 days in the area.
+There is no shortage of activities and plenty of ways to relax and enjoy the beautiful natural setting of the Arenal Volcano area.